ikarus-project/ikarus/docs/website/02_examples/cooksMembrane.md

   }
 }
 ```
-The datasets are then stored and plotted using `matplot`.
+The datasets are then stored and plotted using [Matplot++](https://github.com/alandefreitas/matplotplusplus).
 The deformed configuration is also written using the `Dune::VTKWriter` and can be visualized using Paraview.
-Several log information is also displayed in this example using `spdlog/spdlog.h`.
+Several log information is also displayed in this example using [spdlog](https://github.com/gabime/spdlog).

 ## Takeaways